GIZELLYPY/airflow_processing_data/README.md

+# ETL Workflow for Employee Data Analysis Using Apache Airflow and PySpark
 ## ETL for Airflow Data Processing - Employees Analysis Workflow ###
 > This repository contains an Apache Airflow DAG (Directed Acyclic Graph) designed for data processing workflows using PySpark.
 The DAG is orchestrated to load, process, and transform data from CSV files into a structured format for further analysis and storage.
 ![image](https://github.com/GIZELLYPY/airflow_processing_data/assets/52425554/b0895a0d-f7d6-4ec3-bc7f-e066c8d350bd)